04 Apr Why are Hospital Cleanrooms Important in Modern Healthcare?

 Standards and Regulations for Hospital Cleanrooms

-The International Organization for Standardization (ISO) provides the cleanroom classification system ISO 14644-1, which outlines various levels of air cleanliness.
+For cleanrooms, the International Organization for Standardization (ISO) provides the classification system ISO 14644-1, which outlines various levels of air cleanliness.

 Design and Construction of Hospital Cleanrooms

 Cleanroom design depends very much on its use.
 For example, an operating room will not have the same design as an isolation room, though similar factors may be controlled in each.
-Let’s go over some of the factors that cleanrooms control and how they might be used in different types of hospital cleanrooms.
+Let’s go over some of the factors that hospital cleanrooms control and how they might be used in different areas.

 Pressurization